 We will create a pipe on the green house on the right in a similar way.
 For the base, take the already created brick pipe.
 Duplicate it on a new layer and place above the roof of the green house.
 Also take a small piece of texture and edit it with the Finger tool.
 Do not forget to darken in the right places.
 Then merge both layers.

 13. Creating the Signs and Lantern

-By the same method we create the second sign located on the pink house using the Custom Shape Tool to create a heart shape.
+Using the same method we will create the second sign located on the pink house using the Custom Shape Tool to make a heart shape.
 The lantern is made in the same way - by using the Freeform Pen Tool and the Pen Tool and adding an anchor point.

 For a signboard at the top of the house you can use the curve elements from previous signs.
 Create a half rectangular shape on the new layer at the top of the group using the Freeform Pen Tool.

 Select it, fill with black.

 Deselect, duplicate.
 Using the Transform Tool flip it horizontal.
 Connect both pieces.
 Now there is the base of the sign.
 Apply Bevel and Emboss style to it.

 And decorate it on sides with the curves from the previous sign.
 Also apply Bevel and Emboss to them.
 Merge the layers and place them on the house, using the Transform tool to shape them if necessary.

 You can create a flower in many ways, but I do it this way.
 I use the Freeform Pen Tool to draw on a new layer above the groups with the houses a custom oval shape similar to a petal, make a selection, fill it with color dc4d48.
 Duplicate these petals five times and arrange them using the Transform Tool in a circle in the shape of a flower.
 Merge these layers.